 Board of Trustees Meetings

 The Board generally meets twice monthly; a workshop session is held the 2nd Monday of each month, and a regular business meeting is held the 4th Monday of each month.
+Meetings are live streamed and available on demand at https://townhallstreams.com/towns/ pmwd.
 The Board votes on topics only at the regular business meeting.

 The Board elects a President and Vice President annually.
 The President assigns members of the Board to serve on at least one of three standing committees:

 - Administration & Finance

 - Operations

 - Asset Management & Planning (AMAP)

 Standing committees and workshop meetings are generally held on the same day.

 Special meetings may be called as needed.

-Trustees receive a stipend of \$100 per meeting, up to \$2,400 per year.
-For further information about the Board of Trustees election process contact: Donna M. Katsiaficas, Esq., Corporate Clerk (dkatsiaficas@pwd.org) 01 Carrie Walker, Administration (cwalker@pwd.org) This brochure is a summary of general provisions pertaining to the election of PWD Trustees.
+Trustees receive a stipend of \$100 per meeting. up to \$2,400 per year.
+For further information about the Board of Trustees election process contact: Donna M. Katsiaficas, Esq., Corporate Clerk (dkatsiaficas@pwd.org) or Carrie Cote, Administration (ccote@pwd.org) > Portland Water District 225 Douglass Street Portland, Maine 04102 (207) 774-5961 This brochure is a summary of general provisions pertaining to the election of PWD Trustees.
 It is intended as a guide only and should not be relied upon for interpretation of state, local, or PWD election laws.
 For specific information, key dates, and processes, contact the PWD or Municipal Clerk.